doug-moen/openscad2/rfc/Sequences.md

 [set builder notation](http://en.wikipedia.org/wiki/Set-builder_notation)
 taught in high school math.
-As a result, this syntax is easier to understand for non-programmers, and that this will improve ease of use.
+As a result, this syntax is easier to understand for non-programmers, and will improve ease of use.
 * range with step 1: `[start..end]`
 * range with step k: `[start,start+k..end]`